aditya1170/Calculator/README.md

 # Calculator
-This will help us to calculate big numbers
+This will help us to calculate big integers